 The second purpose of the Center is to promote intellectual diversity on the campus.
 The Center performs this task by providing speakers, forums, and programs that present different points of view, especially points of view that challenge reigning campus orthodoxies.
 Thus, the Center promotes intellectual diversity by virtue of the programs it presents and the example it sets.

-The Director and one of the founders of the Wisconsin Center for the Study of Liberal Democracy is Donald Downs, a CAFAR leader who has played a key role in the Wisconsin free speech and academic freedom movement.
+One of the founders of the Wisconsin Center for the Study of Liberal Democracy is Donald Downs, a CAFAR leader who has played a key role in the Wisconsin free speech and academic freedom movement.

 The Center was launched with $67,000 “seed money” from the Lynde and Harry Bradley Foundation.